Reviews You Can Rely On

 An Introduction to Frequency Response

-Luckily, there's a reliable, objective method to assess how faithfully a speaker reproduces sound, creating the best earbuds and headphones, and that is by measuring its frequency response.
-Usually shown as a curve on a graph, frequency response tracks how well the speaker matches the intended volume of each audible frequency, from low bass notes to high treble tones.
-It's an objective way to measure the sound signature of a set of headphones.
+Luckily, there's a reliable, objective method to assess how faithfully a speaker reproduces sound, and that is by measuring its frequency response.
+Usually shown as a curve on a graph, frequency response tracks how much the speaker emphasizes or suppresses each audible frequency, from low-bass notes to high-pitched treble tones.
+These curves let you visualize the sound signature, or sound balance, of a set of headphones or earbuds.

 Above, you can find the frequency response of the Sennheiser Momentum 4 compared to our GearLab House Curve.
-This is an example of a curve that comes close to our own, and it's reflected in our expert listeners' experience.
+This is an example of a curve similar to ours, indicating that the earbuds will sound excellent.
+Our expert listeners' experience verified those results.

 Decibels are trickier than anyone wants them to be.
 They are a relative measurement of amplitude or loudness, meaning they measure a degree of change in intensity from a reference value.
 That reference value is usually set to the threshold of human hearing or zero decibels.

 Decibels are also logarithmic.
 Logarithmic scales help us communicate large value ranges using numbers that are small enough to grasp.
-For example, if you're listening at 40 decibels, and then increased it to 50 decibels, that is 10 times more intense than the initial sound.
-If you increase the volume again to 60 decibels it is 100 times louder than the initial sound of 40 decibels.
+For example, if you're listening to music at 40 decibels and then crank it up to 50 decibels, that is 10 times more intense than the initial sound.
+Increasing the volume again to 60 decibels is 100 times louder than the initial sound at 40 decibels.

 Expert Panel Sound Quality Ratings